 PH 504 Christian Worldview and Contemporary Challenges/Cosmovisión Cristiana y Retos Contemporáneos.
 In some sense, everybody has a worldview, more or less selfconscious and coherent.
 The different worldviews have a major impact on our values and actions.
 Do Christians also have a specific worldview?
 Or do they usually and easily adopt the world's worldviews, just adapting them to the gospel or also adapting the gospel to them?
 To answer these questions, we will have to explore what a worldview is exactly, if there is such a thing as a worldview previous to modernity, and if postmodernism is or is not a worldview.
 These questions will guide us to a more comprehensive question about the relationship between Christianity and its context, not just in the past, but also in our postmodern context.
 Also taught in Spanish.
 Not currently offered.
 4 units.
-ML on.
+ML

+PH 505 Theories of Human Nature.
+A variety of questions have been dealt with in philosophical discussions about human nature, such as questions about the "composition" of a human person, about the "essence" of humanness, about human destiny, and so on.
 On each of these issues, several philosophical perspectives have been developed.
-These perspectives have an important bearing on Christian discussions of human nature; different Christian accounts of human nature can be attributed, in many cases, to the influence of different philosophical perspectives.
+These perspectives have an important bearing on Christian discussions of human nature: different Christian accounts of human nature can be attributed, in many cases, to the influence of different philosophical perspectives.
 A careful examination of the philosophical questions is crucial for an adequate theological understanding of the human soul and the nature of the afterlife, as well as for the development of a proper Christian perspective on the human sciences.
 In this course, various philosophical theories will be examined, and the implications of philosophical investigation for theological, cross-cultural and social scientific discussion will be explored.
 Not currently offered.
 4 units.
 ML